marshallpowell/twangband/README.md

 ### Mongo Server
     #note you cannot mount a data dir from osx to a virtual box machine
     docker run --name musicilo-mongo -d -p 27017:27017  musicilo/mongo-server

+    #connect to the server from commandline on the container
+    mongo 127.0.0.1:27017/twangband -u tb -p fuzzyWUZZYhadnohair102938476
 ### Ngnix Web Server

     docker run  \